openenergymonitor/emontx4/docs/other_sensors.md

 The emonTx4 supports temperature sensing via [DS18B20 temperature sensors](../electricity-monitoring/temperature/DS18B20-temperature-sensing.md).
 These are small temperature sensors with a 12-bit ADC and a digital output all in the sensor itself.
 Communication is over a one-wire bus and requires little in the way of additional components.
 The sensors have a quoted accuracy of ±0.5°C in the range -10°C to +85°C.

-It is possible to connect DS18B20 temperature sensors to the emonTx4 either via the 3 pluggable terminal blocks or via the RJ45 connector (just to the left of the terminal blocks in the picture below).
+It is possible to connect DS18B20 temperature sensors to the emonTx4 either via the 3 pluggable terminal blocks or via the RJ45 connector (just to the left of the terminal blocks in the picture below, see pinout at the bottom of this page).

 Pluggable terminal block connections are: GND (black), DATA (white), 3.3V (red), left to right, repeated for each of the three blocks: